Tacoma Dome: High school sports

-Art
+Art and design

 The city government allocated $280,000 from the construction budget of the Tacoma Dome to furnish the arena with public art under its percent for art program.
 Among the five finalists was Andy Warhol's adaption of his Flowers series, which would have painted a single orange flower on the roof.
 The city's art commission endorsed a proposal by sculptor Stephen Antonakos to install abstract, neon-lit shapes on the dome's roof.
 It was rejected by the city council in April 1982 due to concerns about the neon tubes's effects on the wooden roof and public outcry over the design.

+Neon light art installation inside the Tacoma Dome designed by Stephen Antonakos.

 A modified version of Neons for the Tacoma Dome, consisting of four indoor panels that measure up to 72 ft with abstract shapes in neon, was announced in early 1984.
 The city council approved the purchase of Neons, but a public opposition group named "No Neon" petitioned the Pierce County Superior Court for an injunction to halt further spending on the commission.
 The injunction was denied and the group instead gathered signatures to decide the issue in a citywide election.
 Neons was installed over the Tacoma Dome's southeast and northeast exits and unveiled to the public on July 31, 1984.

 During the primary election on September 18, 74 percent of voters rejected an advisory question that would have endorsed the use of Antonakos's artwork in the Tacoma Dome.
 The city council voted in December to approve the installation of Neons, but allow tenants to decide whether to light the sculpture.
 The percent for arts ordinance was repealed by voters in the November 1985 election.

+The chosen rooftop design was created by the structure's lead architect Lyn Messenger.
+The repeating blue triangular pattern was designed to reduce the apparent height of the dome, while also echoing the image of Mount Rainier.